The Basics of Making Optics

 Centering: Getting Everything Straight

 With each surface ground and polished, we now must align the optical axis with the mechanical axis.
-This is typically performed by finding the optical axis in a centering machine and then clamping the mechanical axis with centering bells.
-As the grinding wheels come in, the mechanical edge is now aligned with the optical axis making them parallel to one another and correcting some amounts of wedge from the grinding and polishing process.
+Aligning the optical axis with the mechanical axis is typically performed by finding the optical axis in a centering machine and then clamping the mechanical axis with centering bells.
+As the grinding wheels come in, the mechanical edge is now aligned with the optical axis making them parallel to one another and correcting some amounts of the wedge from the grinding and polishing process.

-After the optics are complete they will be sent to final inspection where 100% of the lenses LaCroix manufactures are verified for surface quality.
+After the optics are complete, they will be sent to final inspection where 100% of the lenses LaCroix manufactures isverified for surface quality.
 LaCroix inspectors will also verify specifications such as center thickness, diameter, optical power and irregularity, focal length, optical deviation and more.
-A first article inspection will provide verification of every specification on the customers print.
+A first article inspection will confirm every specification on the customers print.
 Check out our "On-Boarding Made Easy" blog, which goes into more detail on inspection and packaging.